inaimathi/cl-notebook/README.md

 Hop into a browser and go to `localhost:4242/` (or whatever port you chose)

 ### TODO
+##### Thoughts
+- Cells are now updated if their content is different on a notebook-load.
+This means that books that contain timestamp-related cells or similar will always be changed when they're opened.
+Is that what we really want?

 ##### Bugs

 ##### Features (not necessarily in priority order)